Dating Someone With Anxiety Disorder: How To Be There For Your Partner Through Therapy And Mental Health Support

 When your partner is experiencing an anxiety attack, you must try to be as patient as possible.
 If they are trying to work through their anxiety, perhaps try letting them go at their own pace.
 It's rarely easy trying to break out of your shell, let alone trying to break through intense anxiety.
 This means your partner will probably need you to be patient.
 Try to give them time to work through what they're experiencing and what they're trying to achieve.
 It might take time, and it might not happen the first time (it probably won't), but they likely need you to recognize their efforts.

 Your partner will probably look to you as their rock and support system.
 When you're able to remain calm and continue offering support while they're experiencing an attack, your partner may find it easier to remain grounded and feel secure.
+Your calm presence can also reassure them they are not alone in their struggle.
 This can help them understand how to approach anxiety and gradually regain control.

 5. Be realistic